1iEman/1iEman/README.md

 ### 👩‍💻 About Me

+I'm an AI and Data Science Specialist with a strong passion for Computer Vision and Natural Language Processing.

 I actively explore a wide range of machine learning and deep learning techniques to solve real-world challenges in Oman — including Convolutional Neural Networks (CNNs) and few-shot Learning (FSL) for image classification, YOLOv8 for real-time object detection, Named Entity Recognition (NER) for natural language understanding, and clustering algorithms like K-Means and K-Nearest Neighbors (k-NN) for pattern discovery and classification.

 Over the years, I've developed a solid understanding of the end-to-end process of building AI models — from data collection and preprocessing, to model training, evaluation, and deployment.